Skip to content

 • Triggers:

-• Any per-package stage transition: int → irv, irv → erv, erv → pub, or a recorded reversion (e.g., irv → int) via the package's stage tagged value.
+• Any domain package stage transition: int → irv, irv → erv, erv → pub, or a recorded reversion (e.g., irv → int) via the package's stage tagged value.

 • Any semantic change that alters model meaning within a package (e.g., adding/removing/retaxonomizing classes, retyping relations, changing multiplicities or constraints, revising authoritative definitions, introducing/removing key axioms).